What is an AV Technician?

 According to Study.com, “Audiovisual technicians set up, operate, maintain and repair equipment used to enhance live events, such as microphones, video recorders, projectors, lighting and sound mixing equipment.
 They record meetings and presentations with video cameras, operate spotlights, adjust amplifiers, coordinate graphics used in displays and provide technical support for teleconferences, webinars, and distance-learning classes.
 Technicians may also edit, copy and store videotapes and DVDs, track inventory of equipment and order supplies.”

-According to a 2015 study conducted by InfoComm, the next three years will be a time of consistent growth for both AV sales and service sales worldwide.
-This in an industry that has seen consistent growth rate of 3.10% per year since 2004.
-Accordingly, demand for well-qualified AV techs is expected to continue to rise with an expected 15,000 new jobs by 2018.
+With this being said, a study conducted by InfoComm states the next three years will be a time of consistent growth for both AV sales and service sales worldwide.
+This is an industry that has seen a consistent growth rate of 3.10% per year since 2004.
+Accordingly, the demand for well-qualified AV techs is expected to continue to rise at an expected 15,000 new jobs each year.

 Here's what you need, and what you can expect from a career in this field:

-- A bachelors degree will certainly be helpful, but is not always viewed as necessary
+howevera bachelors degree will certainly be helpful but is not always viewed as vital

 - A good facility with technology- this could be as simple as a strong working knowledge of consumer goods (TV/DVD Players/Game Systems) as well as a degree of comfort with cable-ing and connection conventions.

-- A working knowledge of electrical safety.
+- Working knowledge of electrical safety.
 Again this can be as simple as understanding the fundamentals of rewiring, grounding and wiring outlets.

 - Experience in either music, theater or other live events can be helpful.
-Did you volunteer with a local community theater and help setting up audio equipment?
-Perhaps you played in a band or are your family's go-to-guy for all issues with TV and stereo set up.
+(Did you volunteer with a local community theater and help setting up audio equipment?
+Perhaps you played in a band or are your family's go-to-guy for all issues with TV and accessory set up.)